jeroen/opencpu-slides/index.md

 ![gears2](gears.jpg)

 ## What OpenCPU does:
- - Interoperable HTTP for data analysis
+ - Interoperable `HTTP` for data analysis
- - RPC and object management
+ - `RPC` and object management
  - I/O: `JSON`, `Protocol Buffers`, `CSV`
- - Support for parallel/async requests
+ - Support for `parallel`/async requests
- - Highly configurable security policies
+ - Highly configurable `security` policies
- - Native reproducibility
+ - Native `reproducibility`
- - Client libraries: JavaScript, Ruby, ...
+ - Client libraries: `JavaScript`, `Ruby`, ...

 ## OpenCPU does not
  - No predefined widgets
  - No special programming paradigms
- - No need to manage processes, users, eval, etc. Yet state and privacy!
+ - No need to manage processes, users, code evaluation, etc. Yet state and privacy!

 ---